icebob/moleculer-java-site/src/actions.md

 ## Streaming

-Moleculer-Java supports streams as request `params` and as response.
+Moleculer supports streams as request "params" and as response.
 This is useful for uploading or downloading large files, or encoding/decoding the content.
-This also allows you to transfer media files between services.
+This also allows you to transfer media files between `Services`.

 ### Examples